This whole wheat fettuccine proves that you can eat light, and still have your pasta.

 Why work, when we could plan a pasta challenge?

-I didn’t have the asparagus called for, so I used mushrooms and whole wheat pasta.
+I didn’t have the asparagus called for, so I used mushrooms and whole wheat fettuccine.
 Debbie used thin spaghetti noodles and asparagus.
 As you can see there is definitely a difference in the appearance of the dish.

 Still, both families were quite happy with the outcome.
-You’ll have to give this recipe from Mirch Masala a try and let me know if you agree.
+You’ll have to give this fettuccine recipe from Mirch Masala a try and let me know if you agree.

 Happy, healthy cooking!